Technologically Enhanced Classrooms

 No food or drink is allowed in the classrooms.
 Instructors are responsible for ensuring that their students follow this policy.

-Basic Technology Classrooms are rooms with a place to plug in a laptop and are equipped with an LCD projector or other display device.
+- Rooms with a place to plug in a laptop and are equipped with an LCD projector or other display device.
 Video, Internet and audio connections are provided.

-Common Technology Classrooms are rooms equipped with an LCD projector or other display, computer, sound system, DVD player, document camera, and Internet connection.
+- Rooms equipped with an LCD projector or other display, computer, sound system, DVD player, document camera, and Internet connection.

-Expanded Technology Classrooms are rooms with the common technology which have additional capabilities that may include some combination of one or more of the following: video conferencing equipment, video or audio capturing equipment and interactive technologies.
+- Rooms with the common technology which have additional capabilities that may include some combination of one or more of the following: video conferencing equipment, video or audio capturing equipment and interactive technologies.

-Studio Technology Classrooms are computing lab environments equipped with hardware and software that are unique to a discipline or related disciplines.
+- Computing lab environments equipped with hardware and software that are unique to a discipline or related disciplines.

 If a department or college purchases and installs equipment and/or software in a general use classroom, this equipment must meet or exceed standards established by the Technology Classroom Planning Committee.
 Any approved user having access to the room will be able to use the equipment.